michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 To estimate the run-rate velocity, I've increased my estimate for historical velocity by 25% to account for the fact that the network’s liquidity has been underutilized in year 1.
 This is most evident in the fact that the sUSD peg has struggled to maintain parity with other USD stablecoins.
 (The values in green are real and the values in blue are my assumptions.)

+<img class="blog-img" src="/docs/assets/eth-collateral/run-rate-velocity.png">

-> In fact, the best metric we have for knowing whether the network is at capacity is the status of the peg.
+> The best metric we have for knowing whether the network is at capacity is the status of the peg.
 If it’s below $1, the network is underutilized.
 If it’s above $1, the market will bid up the price of SNX and stakers will mint more liquidity, pressuring the spot back down to $1.

-<img class="blog-img" src="/docs/assets/eth-collateral/run-rate-velocity.png">

 With the trading velocity in hand, we can estimate what the current run-rate yield is for SNX. **This is the annual return that stakers will expect in exchange for taking the other side of *every* trade.**

 Under our assumptions for C-Ratio, velocity and fees, the run-rate yield is only about 1.3% annualized.
-Because 32.6x is a very rough estimate, I’ve included a range to gauge the effect of higher or lower velocity,
+Because 32.6x is a very rough estimate, I’ve included a range to gauge the effect of higher or lower velocity.
+But in any case, these yields are not sufficient to take on global trading risk.

 <img class="blog-img" src="/docs/assets/eth-collateral/current-trading-yield.png">

 Fortunately, we would expect this estimate to grow as Synthetix moves beyond vanilla synths trading and introduces more profitable products in the futures and derivatives space.
 Additionally, it’s possible that once the front-running kinks are worked out, the average trader will be net unprofitable, especially if Synthetix finds product-market-fit as a hedging utility.
 Lastly, dynamic fee models should make certain products (like forex trading and swaps) more competitive.

-However, 1.3% or something in that ballpark won't be sufficient to support a healthy cash flow generating asset.
+However, something in the ballpark of 1.3% won't be sufficient to support a healthy cash flow generating asset.
 At some point, trading yield &#8722; not growth &#8722; will start to drive token price.
 Even if we’ve under-estimated trading velocity by a factor of 2 or 3, it may not be enough to compensate holders for taking on the risk of global debt.
 And as we established earlier, growth in liquidity is not correlated with growth in yield.

 So how do we support a healthy trading yield?